 Your second option is downloading the templates direct from Nintendo and applying them to any cardboard you’ve got lying around.
 This is particularly handy if you’ve damaged just one or two tiny components and have no need to purchase most of the model again.

-No, Labo works only with the Nintendo Switch.
+No, Labo works only with the Nintendo Switch, not the Switch Lite.
 No older Nintendo consoles, nor any PlayStation or Xbox consoles, will work with it.

 Each kit is different, with varying levels of complexity.
 Some, like the RC car, are expected to take only around ten minutes per car.
 Others, like the piano, with its intricate inner workings, can take upwards of three hours.
 Polygon have written a handy guide on the length of time each kit took them on average to put together.